Hoarding is a job, not a hobby

 First, it changes what counts as a good hoard item.

 In a personal hoard the bar is “it works.”
-In a bank the bar is higher.
+In a large corporation the bar is higher.
 Did this thing survive review.
 Did it pass audit.
 Did it actually run in production for a year without anyone getting paged at three in the morning.
 A snippet that worked once on a laptop is mildly interesting.
 A snippet that went through change control and is still running two years later is gold.

 Second, it changes who the hoard belongs to.